This is a quick prototype that turned out to be quite usable. The

 __main__.pyis the main entrypoint, managed through the

-clickmodule, which normally calls function defined in
+clickmodule, which normally calls functions defined in

-feed2exec.feeds.FeedManagerobject which gets passed to subcommands.
+feed2exec.controller.FeedManagerobject which gets passed to subcommands.
 In our case, it passes the control to the

 - The fetch command calls the

-feed2exec.feeds.FeedManager.fetch()function which creates a
+feed2exec.controller.FeedManager.fetch()function which creates a

-feed2exec.feeds.Feedobject that is then used to parse the feed and return it as an opaque data object as returned by
+feed2exec.model.Feedobject that is then used to parse the feed and return it as an opaque data object as returned by

 fetchthen calls the

-feed2exec.feeds.FeedManager.dispatch()function that calls the various filter and output plugins, passing in the feed configuration and one item at a time.
+feed2exec.controller.FeedManager.dispatch()function that calls the various filter and output plugins, passing in the feed configuration and one item at a time.
 The filters can modify the feed items while the output plugins are responsible for writing them somewhere.
 That distinction is mostly arbitrary, but the return values of the output plugins matter, while filters do not.

 The feed cache is stored in a minimal

 sqlite3 database.
-That
+A table

 Configuration is stored in a